hsf-training/hsf-training-ml-gpu-webpage/_episodes/03-usingthegpu.md

 > RuntimeError: Expected object of device type cuda but got device type cpu
 > ~~~
 > {: .language-python}
->
-> This error is coming from the loss calculation where we're passing both the model output (device='cuda') and the validation data (device='cpu') into the same function.
 {: .callout}

 ### Using the DataLoader Class with the GPU